Courses and Requirements

 Loyola’s Catholic studies minor is an interdisciplinary program that incorporates courses in philosophy, theology, history, literature, classical studies, political science, and the arts.
 Students in the program:

-- Focus on the multicultural, multidisciplinary phenomenon of Roman Catholicism.
+- Focus on the phenomenon of Roman Catholicism from a multitude of disciplinary perspectives.

 - Explore the Catholic intellectual tradition as a set of developing meanings and values that informs the lives of Catholic communities.